 - Collaborative filtering: Filtering songs by comparing users’ historical listening data with other users’ listening history.

 - Natural language processing: Scraping the internet for information about specific artists and songs.
 Each artist or song is then assigned a dynamic list of top terms that changes daily and is weighted by relevance.
 The engine then determines whether two pieces of music or artists are similar.

-- Audio file analysis: The algorithm each individual audio file’s characteristics, including tempo, loudness, key and time signature and makes recommendations accordingly.
+- Audio file analysis: The algorithm each individual audio file’s characteristics, including tempo, loudness, key, and time signature, and makes recommendations accordingly.

-A slightly better recommendation engine could boost a companies sales by a few percentage points which could make a dramatic change in the profitability of a company with low profit margins.
-Therefore, it makes sense to invest in building better recommendation engines even if the company is already using one.
-One possible approach is to use the wisdom of the crowd to build such systems.
-Companies can use encrypted historical data, launch data science competitions and get models building highly effective recommendations.
-We can help you identify partners in building custom recommendation engines:
+A slightly better recommendation engine could boost a company’s sales by a few percentage points, which could make a dramatic change in the profitability of a company with low-profit margins.
+Therefore, it can make sense to invest in building better recommendation engines if the company is not having satisfactory results from existing solution providers in the market.

 If you want to learn more about custom AI solutions, feel free to read our whitepaper on the topic: